EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Texture Format/Export as DXT3 .dds/README.md

 ### Usage
 1. Start with an image open in GIMP that you would like to export.
 See the "Compatibility" section above for details on the image type.
-2. In the toolbar, go to `Marvel Mods/Export Textures/By Texture Format` and choose the `Export as DXT3` plugin.
+2. In the toolbar, go to `Marvel Mods/Export Textures/By Texture Format` and choose the `Export as DXT3 .dds` plugin.
 3. A dialog will appear with options.
 You can toggle the following options:
   - If the image will be saved with RGB colors (for use with Wii, Xbox, or XML2 PC, or for MUA1 PC if Alchemy 5 is being used)
   - If the image will be saved with BGR colors (for use with MUA1 PC if Alchemy 2.5 is being used)